Sewadius/rust_practice/PROGS.md

 013_Enums:
 - 001: The program uses enum, example of working with "TrafficLights"
+- 002: The program changes the direction of the sides of the world

 014_OptionEnum:
 - 001: Example of using Option\<i32\> with and without value

 015_FlowControl:
 - 001: The program outputs n: i32 (input) numbers multiplied by 3

+019_Traits:
+- 001: The program calculates the area and perimeter of the selected figure